 “This is my work.
 It supports my children.”

 “Making soap makes us happy.”

 “Without this soap, we wouldn’t have survived.
 We couldn’t have provided.”

 Sisterhood Soap does more than cleanse.
 It washes away the effects of hatred.
 It unmakes violence.
 It empowers women who have lost everything, so they can remake their world.

 Most of their soap is sold locally in Iraq, but we’re also sharing it with you.

 You can purchase Sisterhood Soap as a way of remembering their story… and helping them write a new one for their families.

 But this is about more than buying a few bars of handmade soap.

-This is about empowering your sisters, standing in solidarity, refusing to give ISIS the last word over their lives.
+This is about empowering your sisters.
+Standing in solidarity.
+Refusing to give ISIS the last word.